-The Supreme Court Digital Transcription System (DTS) is a system to facilitate the digital audio recording of court proceedings and the preparation of transcripts.
+The Supreme Court Digital Transcription System (DTS) is the system used to facilitate the digital audio recording of court proceedings and the preparation of transcripts in the Supreme Court.

 DTS is available for use in SICC open Court and Chamber proceedings.
-For hearings where DTS is used, the audio recording is, pursuant to O. 38A, r.1 of the Rules of Court, the official record of hearing
+For hearings where DTS is used, the audio recording is, pursuant to Order 20 rule 9(2) of the Singapore International Commercial Court Rules 2021, the official record of hearing.

-Subject to Court’s approval and upon payment of the requisite fee, parties may obtain a copy of the audio recording or transcript of court proceedings.
+Subject to the Court’s approval and upon payment of the requisite fee, parties may obtain a copy of the audio recording or transcript of court proceedings.

-Epiq Singapore Pte Ltd is the service provider for the DTS audio recording and transcription services of the Supreme Court.
+Epiq Singapore Pte Ltd is the service provider for the DTS audio recording and transcription services in the Supreme Court.
 The applicable fees for audio recordings and certified transcripts may be viewed in the schedule here.

 Availability of Audio Recordings of SICC Proceedings